-- (1) BP definition and classification; - (2) Hypertension diagnosis; - (3) Hypertension and proteinuria in non-diabetic patients; and - (4) Proteinuria and hypertension in the patient with diabetes.
+- 2. Hypertension diagnosis; - 3.
+Hypertension and proteinuria in non-diabetic patients; and - 4.
+Proteinuria and hypertension in the patient with diabetes.

 LITERATURE REVIEW

 PubMed searches were done for papers to the above four topics published in the last five years (2014 to 2019).
 These were supplemented by papers from hand searches.